 As an interdisciplinary team, students will apply their talents and skills to concretely help their peers navigate the registration and voting process.
-As a team we will develop and test a lively series of non-partisan creative interventions to roll out for the 2022 mid-term election.
+As a team we will develop and test a lively series of non-partisan creative interventions to roll out for the 2024 election.
 Students will learn how to apply insights from behavioral science (including the psychological obstacles and motivators for new voters), and deploy the power of visual design, the vibrancy of creative play, and the power of positive peer-to-peer influence to help college students with a cornerstone of civic participation.

 Faculty Project Leads

 Stephanie Rowden is a sound artist whose work encompasses projects for radio, podcast, installation and participatory public art.
 Drawn to the magnetic qualities of sound and story, her experimental audio documentaries and essays explore human motivations and inter-relationships.

 Recent projects include a series of audio tours — from a curatorial installation and audio essay about the impulse to collect (for the Berman Museum at Ursinus College) to a guided audio walk inspired by a story by Jorge Luis Borges (through the labyrinthine U-M Hatcher Graduate Library.)

 Most recently, Rowden’s interest in student-centered civic engagement has sparked the Creative Campus Voting Project, a research initiative she leads with Stamps colleague Hannah Smotrich.
 Their ongoing project is focused on creative interventions — online, in public spaces, on campus and in the classroom — that support peer-to-peer interactions to enliven college-age voter participation.